freemjstudio/MinjeeWoo-Simple-ATM-Controller/README.md

 - You can create test user following the test case below.

 A. User
-a. create a new user
+- create a new user
 ```
 1
 <Create Account>